thejunglegiant/RoutineTracker/README.md

 # RoutineTracker
 A light app which will help you with tracking all your tasks and maybe the whole routine in the future!
-I made this project just for fun, a bit practise and as a university project for the first semester.
+It was made specifically as a first-semester university project.
 # Technologies
 * Kotlin, as a main language;
 * Android Architecture Components